Our Favorite Raw Wood Stain Combination

 RAW WOOD STAIN COMBINATION:

-White Wash
+White Wash (apply before staining)

-3/4 cup Weathered Oak
+MIX 3/4 cup Weathered Oak with

 I hope this helps you achieve the perfect raw wood look!